Cancel anytime

 History and Background

 Greenbrier Companies Inc. was founded in 1974.
-Initially focused on leasing railcars, it expanded into manufacturing, engineering, and repair services.
-Significant milestones include strategic acquisitions and international expansions.
-They have evolved into a leading supplier of transportation equipment and services.
+Initially focused on leasing railcars, it expanded into manufacturing and services.
+Significant milestones include strategic acquisitions and expansion into international markets, evolving into a diversified freight transportation equipment provider.

 Core Business Areas

-- Wheels, Repair & Parts: Provides railcar wheel services, repair, refurbishment, and maintenance services for railroads and other railcar owners.
-Also, manufactures and sells a range of railcar parts.
+- Wheels, Repair & Parts: Provides wheel services, railcar repair, refurbishment, and component parts.

 Leadership and Structure

-The leadership team consists of William A. Furman (Executive Chairman), Lorie Tekorius (CEO & President).
-The organizational structure includes various divisions responsible for manufacturing, services, and leasing operations.
+The leadership team is headed by William A. Furman as Executive Chairman and Lorie Tekorius as CEO.
+The organizational structure is functional, with divisions for manufacturing, services, and leasing.

 Top Products and Market Share